pascal13ch/nastyacodes/README.md

 ![Google Search](https://raw.githubusercontent.com/nastyacodes/nastyacodes/master/images/google.gif)

 #### I enjoy creating beautiful and useful things with code.
-Each and every line of code put me closer to my main goal - becoming a full stack web developer.
+Each and every line of code puts me a little closer to my main goal - becoming a full stack web developer.
 ## Do you want to follow me on my way?

 ### My Stack